maggie-harrington/php-week1-address-book/README.md

 ## Technologies Used

-_Written using Git Bash, Atom, Composer, Silex, Twig, and Bootstrap._
+_Written using Git Bash, Atom, Composer, Silex, Twig, and Bootstrap.
+Published using Heroku._

 ### MIT License